koengr/QCforBusiness/backups/_essentials/applications-overview.md

 network connection that transports photons in fragile quantum states.
 Such connections can currently reach a few hundred kilometres, and there is a clear roadmap to expand to a much wider internet.
-The most likely usage will be as an “add-on” for high-security purposes (such as military communication or data exchange between data centres), in addition to standard post-quantum cryptography.
+The most likely usage will be as an ‘add-on’ for high-security purposes (such as military communication or data exchange between data centres), in addition to standard post-quantum cryptography.

 Unfortunately, we often see media articles suggesting that QKD is a solution to the threat of Shor’s algorithm and that it would form an ‘unbreakable internet’.
 Both claims are highly inaccurate.
-Firstly, QKD does not offer the wide range of functionality that public-key cryptography offers, so it is not a complete replacement for the cryptosystems broken by Shor.
+Firstly, QKD does not offer the wide range of functionality that public key cryptography offers, so it is not a complete replacement for the cryptosystems broken by Shor.
 Secondly, there will almost certainly be ways to hack a QKD system (just like with any other security system).